Iranian foreign minister apologizes for leaked comments | Politics

 Iranian foreign minister apologizes for leaked comments

-Iran's foreign minister apologised Sunday for recorded comments that were leaked to the public last week, creating a firestorm in Iran less than two months before presidential elections.
+Iran's foreign minister apologized on Sunday for recorded comments that were leaked to the public last week, creating a firestorm in Iran less than two months before presidential elections.

-The recordings of Mohammad Javad Zarif included frank comments on powerful late Iranian Gen. Qassem Soleimani, who was killed by a U.S. drone strike in 2020.

-In the recordings, Zarif criticizes Soleimani's separate relations with Russia and for refusing to stop using the national carrier Iran Air for Syrian operations despite Zarif's objections.
-Iran Air has been sanctioned by the U.S.
+In the recordings, Zarif criticizes Soleimani's separate relations with Russia and his refusal to stop using the national carrier Iran Air for Syrian operations despite Zarif's objections.
+Iran Air has been sanctioned by the US.

 Zarif's leaked comments were highly controversial in Iran, where officials mind their words amid a cut-throat political environment that includes the powerful Revolutionary Guard, ultimately overseen by the country's supreme leader.